osm-search/Nominatim/docs/admin/Tokenizers.md

 normalization functions are hard-coded.

 ## ICU tokenizer

+!!! danger
+    This tokenizer is currently in active development and still subject to backwards-incompatible changes.

 The ICU tokenizer uses the [ICU library](http://site.icu-project.org/) to normalize names and queries.
 It also offers configurable decomposition and